MW 38x15 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

 In terms of safety, there are several recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, and also in water or oil.
-Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+It is advisable to avoid their use in acidic, basic, organic environments or in solvents, and also in water or oil.
+Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

-As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are adequately insulated.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are adequately insulated.
 Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.

 Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose their power (of the magnet).
-After approximately 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their strength (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

 - They are highly resistant to demagnetization by external magnetic field,